-When it comes to traditional English seaside destinations, Paignton has to be one of the top ones in Devon.
+When it comes to traditional English seaside destinations, Paignton has to be one of the top in Devon.
 It has beaches, amusements and lots of family-friendly attractions.
 We live just the other side of the River Dart and are regular visitors.
-If you want to fast track to the best bits for families here’s my guide to things to do in Paignton with kids.
+If you want to fast track to the best bits for families here’s my guide to things to do in Paignton with kids whether the sun is shining or you’ve been caught out with a wet day.

 *This post contains affiliate links*